DjangoGirls/tutorial/en/django_installation/instructions.md

 > Part of this section is based on tutorials by Geek Girls Carrots (https://github.com/ggcarrots/django-carrots).

-> Part of this section is based on the [django-marcador tutorial](http://django-marcador.keimlink.de/) licensed under Creative Commons Attribution-ShareAlike 4.0 International License.
+> Part of this section is based on the [django-marcador tutorial](http://django-marcador.keimlink.de/) licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 The django-marcador tutorial is copyrighted by Markus Zapke-Gründemann et al.